-The Inaugural 2020 New Orleans Book Festival at Tulane University
+The New Orleans Book Festival at Tulane University

-The 2020 New Orleans Book Festival at Tulane University, a new major literary event for the Crescent City, will kick-off its inaugural weekend, March 19-21, on Tulane’s uptown campus and will showcase over 100 national, regional and local authors, as well as numerous literary exhibitors.
+The New Orleans Book Festival at Tulane University, a new major literary event for the Crescent City, will be held on March 10 – 12, 2022, on Tulane’s uptown campus and will showcase over 100 national, regional and local authors, as well as numerous literary exhibitors.
 The festival will also feature children’s and family programming sponsored by Scholastic Corporation, the global children’s publishing, education and media company, and the City of New Orleans’ Office of Youth and Families.

-- Click here for the list of featured authors for the 2020 New Orleans Book Festival at Tulane University.
+- Click here for the list of featured authors for the past 2022 New Orleans Book Festival at Tulane University.

 - With the exception of a few ticketed events — such as the John Grisham keynote and patron dinners and receptions — admission to the festival is free.